 The workshop was organized by the International Maritime Organization (IMO), the Maritime and Port Authority of Singapore and the Ministry of Climate and Environment of Norway.
 In line with the objectives in the 2023 IMO GHG Strategy, the aim was to raise awareness on actions to reduce GHG emissions from ships and foster cooperation along shipping routes with stakeholders across the whole value chain to aggregate demand and support energy transition.

-Some 40 participants representing ports and national administrations responsible for policy development from Brunei Darussalam, Cambodia, China, India, Malaysia, the Philippines, Thailand, Timor-Leste, and Vietnam participated in the two-day workshop.
+Some 40 participants representing ports and national administrations responsible for policy development from Brunei Darussalam, Cambodia, China, Malaysia, the Philippines, Thailand, Timor-Leste, and Vietnam participated in the two-day workshop.
 The Singapore-IMO Third Country Training Programme (TCTP) and the GreenVoyage2050 Project supported the participation of several countries.

 A route-based action plan methodology presented at the workshop was developed by the Lloyd’s Register Maritime Decarbonization Hub (LR MDH).
 LR MDH was the winner of the IMO-Singapore NextGEN Connect Challenge in April 2023 for their proposal on “Development of a Route-Based Action Plan Methodology based on Silk Alliance”.
 The workshop featured experience sharing and the presentation of case studies from the application of the methodology developed within the “The Silk Alliance”, an Asian maritime cluster collaborating on route-based actions.